jottinger/frankenpedal/README.md

 Controller sketches for the frankenpedals

-Basically, all the work is in midi_debug right now.
 The goal is to get a valid reading from the pedals *every* time, so I'm focusing on fixing readPin() to return the most accurate reading I can.